Gamer239/pb-data-modifier/README.md

 #### Cost of Good Column Name

 The cost of good column name can be customized when calculating the profit.
+This column name should exist in the CSV file defined in the `-p` argument.
 This argument is only meant to be used in conjunction with the `-p` flag.

+`python3 fix-data.py -i input.csv -p -cog "Supplement's Cost to the Business"`

 #### Fee Percent Column Name

 The fee percent column name can be customized when calculating the profit.
+This column name should exist in the CSV file defined in the `-p` argument.
 This argument is only meant to be used in conjunction with the `-p` flag.

+`python3 fix-data.py -i input.csv -p -fee-percent "Supplement Fee Percent"`

 #### Partial String For X Matching